151st Theater Information Operations Group: Information Operations

-Subordinate units
+Mission

 The 151st TIOG primary mission is on order, to deploy modular and tailorable Information Operations forces worldwide in order to gain and maintain information dominance by conducting Information Warfare operations in the Information Environment."
 Information Operations (IO) are actions taken to affect adversary information and information systems while defending one's own information and information systems.

 Information Operations units are the field commander's capability to synchronize and de-conflict information related capabilities (IRC) in the commander's information environment.
 The soldiers make up teams which interface and provide Information Operations expertise to the staff.
 151st TIOG Information Operations soldiers are particularly suited for this mission since they are Army Reserve soldiers with civilian occupations such as law enforcement, engineering, medicine, law, banking, public administration, etc; and, civilian education and qualifications such as Project Management Professional (PMP), Doctor of Philosophy (PhD), Juris Doctor (J.D), Master of Business Administration (MBA), Master of Public Administration (MPA), etc.

 Information Operations soldiers have been integral to U.S. missions across North West Africa, East Africa, Europe, Middle East, and various other locations.